verge-io/docs/docs/product-guide/usbpassthrough.md

 * **USB Settings**: see above.

 4. Click **Submit** to complete adding the new device.
+5. Install any required client drivers; consult device hardware documentation, if needed.
-5. The VM will need a **restart** in order to attach the device.
+6. The VM will need a **restart** in order to attach the device.
 From the VM dashboard, click the *Restart* link on the message that appears at the top of the dashboard, or click **Restart** on the left menu.
-6. Install any required client drivers; consult device hardware documentation, if needed.
-7. A restart of the VM may be needed to load the device.

 ## Passthrough a USB Device to a Tenant